EVMS Psychiatry Residency Program

 - Applicants must apply through ERAS.

-In addition, while there are no minimum USMLE cutoff scores, higher scores and fewer attempts are preferred.
+There is a minimum USMLE cutoff score of 200.
 Also, we do not accept applications from applicants more than 5 years out of medical school.